WxTu/WxTu.github.io/index.md

 ## Awards
   <ul>
     <li>
-      <p> The Honorary Title of "Academic New Star" in the <a href="https://mp.weixin.qq.com/s/9IyNy-l_MTKLBFGvTpyaUA">2023 IJCAI Youth Elite Academic Conference</a>, 2023.07</p>
+      <p> <a href="https://mp.weixin.qq.com/s/9IyNy-l_MTKLBFGvTpyaUA">The Honorary Title of "Academic New Star" in the 2023 IJCAI Youth Elite Academic Conference</a>, 2023.07</p>
     </li>
   </ul>